denten-papers/harcourt-exposed/intro.md

 and be watched; to play and to surveil.
 Instead of the uncanny and devious body double impostor, Harcourt gives us the data double.
-The data double lives in the statistics of criminal justice but also in social media and advertisement.
+The data double lives in the statistics of criminal justice but also in social media and in advertisement.

-I cannot do justice to the full weight of evidence carefully presented in this volume (short of reading the book out loud as my colleague Manan Ahmed suggested).
-Allow me instead to offer a few technical-theoretical illustrations as side-notes and commentary on the middle chapters.
-And then let's proceed to the conclusion, which demands our attention.
+We have only began to understand the personal and political implications of the expository society in which surveillance is both more total and more voluntary that was every imagined.
+The nightmare of Orwell's 1984 is in some ways less intrusive than the reality of 2016.
+Harcourt book ultimately points to the desire at the root of our need for exposure.
+Total surveillance turns out to be pretty fun.
+You get see the kind of weird shit you always suspected people did in private.
+And you get to share your weirdness knowing that you are not really alone.
+The desire at the center of the voluntary surveillance conundrum leads to a truly staggering insight.
+Harcourt writes, and I am there with him, about the not-too distant possibility of a future in which there will be no need to incarcerate.
+"We will all be watched closely," he writes.
+"We won't need to confine anyone, because we will be able to see everywhere" and perhaps even "control behavior from a distance."

+Reading Harcourt's work reminds me of the distance between the realms of tin foil hat conspiracy and science fiction yesterday is the pleasant everyday reality of today.
+A few technical

+Rather than repeating its contents, I would like to offer several technical footnotes on expository society not found in the book.
 I submit two devices for your consideration.
-Both came on the market this year.
-And both were introduced by some of the largest private entities implicated in Bernard's story: Google and Amazon.[^ln-samsung]
+Both came on the market in 2015.
+Both were introduced by some of the largest private entities implicated in Harcourt's story: Google and Amazon.[^ln-samsung]

+The first o

-\- Google OnHub, "A new type of router for the new way to Wi-Fi," Remarkable for its "innovative circular antenna design," which "provides reliable Wi-Fi coverage in more directions in your home."
+OnHub, "A new type of router for the new way to Wi-Fi," Remarkable for its "innovative circular antenna design," which "provides reliable Wi-Fi coverage in more directions in your home."
 A tear-down of the device by engineers at IFIXIT revealed 13 antennas, along with an ambient light sensor